-Lots of people visit Gainesville every year to catch a home football game at Steve Spurrier-Florida Field at Ben Hill Griffin Stadium, but the game is just one of numerous things to do for an ideal football weekend in Gainesville—and we’re not just talking about tailgating.
+Thousands of people visit Gainesville every year to catch a home football game at Steve Spurrier-Florida Field at Ben Hill Griffin Stadium, but the game is just one of numerous things to do for an ideal football weekend in Gainesville—and we’re not just talking about tailgating.
 (Quick side note: tailgating and Gator Walk before the game is really, really fun!)

-2. Visit a LOCAL winery.
+2. Visit a local winery.

 Island Grove Wine Company, is located in Island Grove, south of Hawthorne, FL on Highway 301.
 It is known for its strong varieties of fruit wines made from blueberries, strawberries and apples.
 Island Grove is both a little out of the way but still easy to get to, and it offers personal small-group wine tour with knowledgeable staff guides.
 The tasting house is open daily, and you can learn more about the wine making process at the winery, just a few minutes away on the 700-acre farm.